 3. Create DMF volumes on the shelf.
 The recommended size is 128 GB, specified with a trailing "+" or "-" to allow ov_copan to adjust the size to fill all available space in the DMF region.
-For example:
+For example, the following will create volumes that are at least 128 GB: